3 days in Valencia may not sound like a lot of time to explore this interesting Spanish City.

 I was impressed by Valencia.
 The city is a vibrant hub of people, with the modern meeting the old in one of Spain’s most interesting cities.

 There are a lot of things to do in Valencia, such as the City of Arts and Sciences and the various Gothic buildings around the city.
-You can do Valencia in 3 days, but if you can stay for longer, you will be able to see almost everything in the city.
+You can go to Valencia in 3 days, but if you can stay for longer, you will be able to see almost everything in the city.

 One thing I should note is that if you venture towards the Marina area past the City of Arts and Sciences, the blight of corruption that hit the city in the 2000s becomes evident.